ss-stewart/Memory-Game/README.md

 Timer: Display in an element

 Messages to render
   Game instructions after play button is clicked 'Better take that ginko! <no-face-emoji>'
-  'Time's up!' and flip cards to white
+  'Time's up!' and flip card
   'Display instructions/prompt, 'Think tou got it?
 Enter the numbers in the correct order' with thinking-emoji 'I bet you leave your keys in the fridge... <smirk-emoji>' 'Way to go, Eintein! <nerd-emoji>'

 Icebox
   .
 Add more levels: more numbers to remember and less time on the countdown clock .
-Better graphics
+Better visual, eg. animated background
   .
 Ability to play against others
   .
 Option to get clues
   .
 Ability to keep track of wins overtime
   .
-Ability to share their success on social media
+Ability to share success on social media